mpld3/mpld3/CONTRIBUTING.md

 # Contributing

 The [mpld3](https://mpld3.github.io) project welcomes new contributors.
-The package contains both javascript code and Python code, which require slightly different development setups.
+The package contains both JavaScript code and Python code, which require slightly different development setups.
 Details are described below.

 ## General guidelines

 Code contribution is done via github.
 You can fork and clone the source from the [mpld3 github page](http://github.com/jakevdp/mpld3).
-Whether you are working on the Javascript side, the Python side, or both, we recommend doing the following (for information about how to use GitHub, please see the [GitHub help page](https://help.github.com/)):
+Whether you are working on the JavaScript side, the Python side, or both, we recommend doing the following (for information about how to use GitHub, please see the [GitHub help page](https://help.github.com/)):

 1. Register for a GitHub account.